dqops/dqo/docs/data-sources/index.md

 # Supported data sources
+The list of data sources supported by DQOps for running data quality checks, and observing the data quality.

+## Overview
-DQOps supports integration with different types of data sources.
+DQOps supports integration with different types of data sources for measure the data quality.
 To monitor data quality in DQOps, you must first add a data source connection.
 A data source connection specifies the parameters needed to connect to a database, such as a database location and authentication information.
 The data source connection information for each data source type may be different.
 Some data sources use existing database connection APIs (such as ODBC/JDBC), and others have proprietary APIs.